matteodem/meteor-easy-search/README.md

 This package is in an early development stage, features to come:

+* Expose existing Elastic Search Features
 * Search Components with the new templating engine
-* Search Filters, maybe also analyzers